-Under the Formula, each of the Independent Directors automatically receives an option to purchase 10,000 shares of Common Stock annually on January 2 which vests one year after the grant (the "Regular Grant").
-Newly elected directors receive an option to purchase 10,000 shares of Common Stock (the "Initial Election Grant") on the date of each Independent Director's initial election to the Board.
-In addition, each newly-elected Independent Director automatically receives an option to purchase such Independent Director's pro rata share of the Regular Grant for the year in which such Independent Director was initially elected to the Board, which equals the product of 833 multiplied by the number of whole months remaining in the year until the next Regular Grant (the "Pro Rata Grant").
-Those options, granted pursuant to a Pro Rata Grant, vest and become exercisable on the January 1st following such Independent Director's initial election to the Board.
-Those options granted pursuant to an Initial Election Grant vest and become exercisable as to 5,000 shares one year after the date of grant; and as to 5,000 shares two years after the date of grant.
-The per share exercise price of options granted pursuant to the Formula is equal to the fair market value of the Common Stock on the date of grant.
+In September 2002, the Compensation Committee determined that the Independent Directors will receive annual stock option grants under the Company's 2001 Incentive Stock Plan.
+Pursuant to the Compensation Committee's resolutions, each of the Independent Directors automatically receives an option to purchase 5,000 shares of Common Stock annually on or about January 2nd (the "Regular Grant").
+Newly elected directors also receive an option to purchase 10,000 shares of Common Stock (the "Initial Election Grant") on the date of each Independent Director's initial election to the Board.
+In addition, each newly-elected Independent Director automatically receives an option to purchase such Independent Director's pro rata share of the Regular Grant for the year in which such Independent Director was initially elected to the Board, which equals the product of 416 multiplied by the number of whole months remaining in the year until the next Regular Grant (the "Pro Rata Grant").

+The options granted as a Regular Grant vest and become exercisable on the January 1st following the date of grant.
+The options granted pursuant to a Pro Rata Grant vest and become exercisable on the January 1st following such Independent Director's initial election to the Board.
+The options granted pursuant to an Initial Election Grant vest and become exercisable as to 5,000 shares one year after the date of grant; and as to 5,000 shares two years after the date of grant.
+The per share exercise price of options granted to the Independent Directors is equal to the fair market value of the Common Stock on the date of grant.